Trump administration HHS gender dysphoria report: Organizations

+The American Medical Association rejected the review, saying that its claims are "rooted in politics and partisanship, misrepresent the consensus of medical science, undermine the professionalism of physicians, and risk harming vulnerable young people and their families".

 The American Academy of Pediatrics swiftly rejected the review as "bypassing medical expertise and scientific evidence" in a manner comparable to anti-vaccine activism.
 The AAP also criticized the HHS for not consulting any major medical organizations for the review and misrepresenting their policies on gender affirming care.

 The American Academy of Family Physicians, the American Academy of Pediatrics, the American College of Obstetricians and Gynecologists, the American College of Physicians, the American Osteopathic Association and the American Psychiatric Association released a joint statement opposing "any legislation, regulation, or executive action that interferes in the confidential relationship between a patient and their physician or undermines the provision of evidence-based standards".

 The American Psychological Association released a statement saying it "supports access to psychological care and evidence-based treatment for treatment for transgender, gender-diverse and nonbinary children, teens and adults" and condemned the report's support of conversion therapy, saying "Psychotherapeutic treatment for transgender and nonbinary youth should aim to help children and adolescents explore and understand, rather than change, their gender identity."

 The World Professional Association for Transgender Health (WPATH) and United States Professional Association for Transgender Health (USPATH) released a joint statement saying they are "deeply concerned" about the HHS report, which they say "misrepresents existing research and disregards the expertise of professionals who have been working with transgender and gender-diverse youth for decades".

 The Endocrine Society initially released a statement saying it was reviewing the report, but continues to "believe in access to health care, and that medical decisions should be made by the clinician and the patient's family based on scientific evidence" as opposed to bans by politicians.
 On May 29, 2025, The Endocrine Society responded to the report by saying their guideline development process "adheres to the highest standards of trustworthiness and transparence" and "The widely accepted view of the professional medical community is that medical treatment is appropriate for transgender and gender-diverse teenagers who experience persistent feelings of gender dysphoria.
 Medical studies show that access to this care improves the well-being of transgender and nonbinary people".